oxala/marko-tester/README.md

 You need to create a file in which you can pass settings for client-testing, see example in:

 ```
-/test/index.spec.js
+/test/marko-tester.config.js
 ```

-This file should be targeted first by mochacli.
+This file should be targeted first by mocha.

 ## Coverage

-Having tests is awesome, but we should know how much we tested already and how much of code still left to cover.
+Having tests is awesome, but we should also know how much we tested already and how much of code still left to cover.
 That's why i've implemented Istanbul coverage tool to gather that data for you.
 Long story short, after a little bit of setup istanbul will gather test coverage from server-side fixture rendering, combine it with client-side marko-widget code coverage and report it in the way you need.

 ### Configuration: